suwacrab/curly-engine/README.md

 # curly engine
-this is a small,crappy framework for handling image drawing with 256-color images.
+this is a small, crappy framework for handling image drawing with 256-color images.

 ## subsystems:
 * mokou (mokou.h, mokou.c)